hennatee/quotes-fullstack/README.md

 ![quote screenshot](https://github.com/hennatee/quotes-web/blob/main/quote-screenshot.PNG?raw=true)

-Full-stack Web application where you can add inspirational quotes. <br/>
+Full-stack web application where you can add quotes. <br/>
 This app is for demonstrating the use of Redux and Express.

 ### Front-end / client directory